Woody Allen: Early life and education

-Allen was born Allan Stewart Konigsberg at Mount Eden Hospital in Bronx, New York City, on November 30, 1935, to Nettie (née Cherry; 1906–2002), a bookkeeper at her family's delicatessen, and Martin Konigsberg (1900–2001), a jewelry engraver and waiter.
+Allen was born Allan Stewart Konigsberg at Mount Eden Hospital in the Bronx, New York City, on November 30, 1935, to Nettie (née Cherry; 1906–2002), a bookkeeper at her family's delicatessen, and Martin Konigsberg (1900–2001), a jewelry engraver and waiter.
 His grandparents were Jewish immigrants to the U.S. from Austria and Panevėžys, Lithuania.
 They spoke German, Hebrew, and Yiddish.
 He and his younger sister, film producer Letty Aronson, were raised in Brooklyn's Midwood neighborhood.
 Their parents were both born and raised on the Lower East Side of Manhattan.

 Allen's parents did not get along, and he had an estranged relationship with his mother.
 He spoke German in his early years.
 While attending Hebrew school for eight years, he also attended Public School 99, now the Isaac Asimov School for Science and Literature, and then Midwood High School, from which he graduated in 1953.
 Unlike his comic persona, he was more interested in baseball than school and was picked first for teams.
 He impressed students with his talent for cards and magic tricks.

 Allen began to call himself Woody in high school.
 According to Allen, his first published joke read: "Woody Allen says he ate at a restaurant that had O.P.S. prices—over people's salaries."
 He was soon earning more than both of his parents combined.
 After high school, he attended New York University, studying communication and film in 1953, before dropping out after failing the course "Motion Picture Production".
 He briefly attended City College of New York in 1954, dropping out during his first semester.
 He taught himself rather than studying in the classroom.
 He later taught at The New School and studied with writing teacher Lajos Egri.

 Career

-Note: For a list of Allen's films, see Woody Allen filmography.